-For the second year running, Marilyn is the poster girl for the Champs-Élysées Film Festival in Paris this month (as spotted by Ramon at Marilyn Remembered – you can check out last year’s artwork here.)
+For the fourth year running, Marilyn is the poster girl for the Champs-Élysées Film Festival in Paris this month (as spotted by Ramon at Marilyn Remembered – you can check out last year’s artwork here.)

 Marilyn’s tragic death was one of the biggest news stories of 1962.
 As part of a series, ‘Chronique de Notre Temps’ (‘Chronicle of Our Times’), Paris Match has published a magazine special on that fateful year, with Marilyn gracing the cover.
 You can order a copy for $11.99 here.